-City of Yearning: Space, Time, and Movement in Turn of the 21st Century Taipei —Summer 2024 - Present
+City of Yearning: Space, Time, and Movement in Tsai Ming-liang’s Turn of the 21st Century Taipei — Jan 2024 - Jun 2025

 Skills: